jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 # GitOps

-[Gitops](https://www.gitops.tech/)  is a way of implementing Continuous Deployment for cloud native applications.
+[Gitops](https://www.gitops.tech/)  is a way of implementing Continuous Deployment for containerized applications.

-The core idea of GitOps is having a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and an automated process to make the production environment match the described state in the repository.
+The core idea of GitOps is having a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and an automated process to make the production environment matches the described state in the repository.

 From the infrastructure point of view, we want to control the governance of the infrastructure and be sure that what is expected, is what happened.